 For example, by inserting Wigstock participants into brightly saturated, bucolic landscapes

-she emphasizes the artifice of persona utilizing digital collage.
+Journey (2001), she emphasizes the artifice of persona utilizing digital collage.
 And in subjecting photographs of animals in their natural habitat to a thermal imaging effect in Visual Awareness (2006) while embedding them with audio waveforms, she examines the impact of current and future technology

 on nature.